 - Vice President of the Illinois Women's Federation of Democratic Clubs

-- Board Member and Assistant Financial Secretary of the Women's Auxiliary of Hecktoen Institute
+- Board Member and Assistant Financial Secretary of the Women's Auxiliary of the Hecktoen Institute

 - Member of the Women's Sodality of St. Anselm's Catholic Church

 - Participant in the American Women's Volunteer Services during World War II

 - Member of the Women's Board of Provident Hospital (1930s)

 - Vice Chair of both the Oak Forest Hospital and the County Jail.

 SOURCES: "Son wins honors," Chicago Tribune, 10/09/1955, p.
 41; "Edward Sneed dies; served county board," Chicago Tribune, 6/28/1964, p.
 39; "Widow of Edward Sneed appointed to County Board," Berwyn Life, 7/22/1964, p.
 13; African Americans and the Vote: firsts in Cook County Leadership, a Cook County Government website; Illinois, Cook County Deaths (Ancestry); and Josephine B. Sneed on pp. 32-33 in Alpha Kappa Alpha Sorority, Heritage Series #2, Women in Politics, online at Atlanta University Center.